jpaguerre/ThRend/README.md

 ### Introduction

 ThRend is a ray-tracing-based renderer of infrared radiation.
-Based on the Embree ray-tracing kernels, ThRend is designed to fastly generate simulated thermograms based on few input data.
+Based on the Embree ray-tracing kernels, ThRend is designed to rapidly generate simulated thermograms based on few input data.
 This software can be considered as a post-processing tool that takes the output of other thermal simulation software and allows to simulate the behavior of long-wave radiation reaching an infrared sensor (thermal camera).
+ThRend gives the user the possibility of trying different emissivity and reflectivity configurations to render thermal images.

 ### Input data